openstack-archive/fuel-plugin-contrail/doc/master_test_plan_for_contrail_v3.0.x.rst

 5.2 Performance testing
 -----------------------
 Performance testing will be executed on the scale lab and a custom set of rally scenarios must be run with contrail environment.
-Test scripts for rally and shaker you can find here https://gerrit.mirantis.com/#/admin/projects/mos-scale/mos-scenarios

 5.3 Metrics
 -----------